ThomasK81/ToPan/SunoikisisDC.md

 #### Summary

-The session aims to give an humanities-friendly overview about a distant reading method called topic-modelling and its application to morphologically complex languages (e.g. Latin, Ancient Greek, Classical Arabic).
+The session aims to give a humanities-friendly overview about the distant-reading method topic-modelling and its application to morphologically complex languages (e.g. Latin, Ancient Greek, Classical Arabic).
 It is divided into five sections.
-In the first section the session provides a short introduction of LDA Topic Modelling and then it presents its application in language teaching.
-Thirdly, it sheds light onto the challenges of topic modelling complex languages and demonstrates its execution on a bigger Latin corpus.
-In the last section a graphical user interface is presented to the audience that enables users to topic model any text without coding.
-While the tool can be used in any language, Latin and Greek texts in a valid CTS format are supported best.
+In the first section the session provides a short introduction to LDA Topic Modelling, before the second section presents its application in language teaching.
+Thirdly, it sheds light on the challenges of topic modelling complex languages and demonstrates its execution on a larger Latin corpus.
+In the last section a graphical user interface is presented, enabling users to topic model any text without coding.
+While the tool can be used on any language, Latin and Greek texts in a valid CTS format are supported best.

 #### Outline